artjjs/GuiDoodle/README.md

       - Have animation tags border pulse, hover, color pulse, rotate, wiggle, size pulse ✔️
       - Have any element able to respond to clicks ✔️
       - Have temp animation for click responces
-      - Have Gui class take pointer to another Gui classes rendertexture as a texture to use on shapes "Entire layout as shapes texture"
+      - Have Gui class take pointer to another Gui classes rendertexture as a texture to use on shapes "Entire layout as shape's texture"
       - Create scene swapping as click responce
       - Fix freeze on resize issue
       - Create cmake build system